Sabatini Gardens: Chilling With the Kings

 But still, that's not the whole story.
 The whole story would need to mention a few quirky facts.
 Here's one, for example: the Sabatini Gardens are named after Italian architect Francesco Sabatini who... had nothing to do with them.

 Well, almost nothing.
 Sabatini died in 1797 and the gardens' construction began in 1931.
 The public got to see the gardens only after Franco's death, in 1978 - they were open to the public by Juan Carlos I.

 The connection exists, however, and it explains the name: Sabatini was the architect of the royal stables which occupied the exact same location.
 Regardless, the gardens is one of the few landmarks in Madrid whose name refers not to their creator, but to the creator of something that stood it its place before.

 The layout of the Sabatini Gardens is influenced by French landscape design and is based on strongly symmetrical patterns.

-I am neither a botanist nor a zoologist, so I won’t go into lenghty descriptions of the gardens’ flora and fauna.
-Suffice it to say that it’s nice in there.
+I am neither a botanist nor a zoologist, so I won't go into lenghty descriptions of the gardens' flora and fauna.
+Suffice it to say that it's nice.
 Some of the trees (mostly pine and cypress trees) are curiously shaped because apparently, they were planted very close to each other.